Day 1: CUSCO – KM82 – WAYLLABAMBA – AYAPATA

-After spending some time at this site and resting a bit, we walk down 3,000 stairs, through the cloud forest, to the interesting agricultural Inca site of Intipata.
-Finally, we head to our third campsite Wiñay Wayna (Forever Young) at 2,680m/8,792ft, which date back to the mid-15th century, constructed by the Incas.
-It may have been a spiritual or religious destination, or just rest stop for elders and / or royalty making the 26-mile jaunt to Machu Picchu.
-We arrive at camp at lunchtime and temperatures at night are like summer only getting down to around 12ºC / 54ºF.
+After spending some time at this site and resting a bit, we walk down 3,000 stairs through the cloud forest & to the interesting Inca agricultural site of Intipata.
+Finally, we head to our third campsite Wiñay Wayna (Forever Young) at 2,680m/8,792ft, which dates back to the mid-15th century, constructed by the Incas.
+It may have been a spiritually-religious destination or just a rest stop for elders and/or royalty making the 26-mile journey to Machu Picchu.
+We arrive at camp at lunchtime, and temperatures at night are like summer, only getting down to around 12ºC / 54ºF.

 - Meals: Breakfast, water, lunch, snacks, afternoon tea and dinner